ahoang14/-Lolita-skin/README.md

 so if some of the formats wonky w the latter it is what it is

 uhh idk how much css u kno but gl trying to adjust it my codes a mess

+theres a separate mobile file that u have to make a parent of main